General rules, techniques and advice for all drivers and riders (103 to 158)

 Take extra care on country roads and reduce your speed at approaches to bends, which can be sharper than they appear, and at junctions and turnings, which may be partially hidden.
 Be prepared for pedestrians, horse riders, cyclists, slow-moving farm vehicles or mud on the road surface.
 Make sure you can stop within the distance you can see to be clear.
 You should also reduce your speed where country roads enter villages.

 Single-track roads.
 These are only wide enough for one vehicle.
 They may have special passing places.
 If you see a vehicle coming towards you, or the driver behind wants to overtake, pull into a passing place on your left, or wait opposite a passing place on your right.
-Give way to vehicles coming uphill whenever you can.
+Give way to road users coming uphill whenever you can.
 If necessary, reverse until you reach a passing place to let the other vehicle pass.
 Slow down when passing pedestrians, cyclists and horse riders.